 Can the devices be wiped or disabled remotely?

 Many network security tools provide the ability to wipe a device’s data remotely in the event that it is compromised.
+In the event that a device is lost or stolen, IT administrators will have the ability to wipe the entire device, or just the device’s corporate data, which protects the data from being compromised.
 However, it is important to be aware that the way this feature is implemented, as well as the amount of IT involvement needed, differs from tool to tool.

 Are any files viewed on the mobile device ever stored on the device?

 With some mobile devices, when a remote session ends, any trace of the files viewed are removed from the device’s storage and memory.
 However, with others, files can potentially be accessed by an app that has already been downloaded to the device.
-With this information, you can determine the level of security measures needed for the employee devices.
+With this information, you have the ability to determine the level of security measures needed for the employee devices.

-The benefits of BYOD go out the window if it isn’t implemented correctly.
+The benefits of BYOD go out the window if the policy isn’t implemented correctly.
 Because of this, it’s essential to get all the information you can before enforcing a company-wide policy.
 Consider these questions when developing your strategy to create the best BYOD policy for your organization.